Ages 2.5 to 5

-ICE EXPLORERS is designed to help preschool-age children develop the preliminary coordination and strength necessary to maneuver on skates and educate new to skating parents about the sport.
-We begin off-ice and gradually get accustomed to wearing skates and then by week 5 skaters will be on the ice.
-Upon graduation from this program skaters should feel comfortable being on skates, and be prepared to move on to Snowplow Sam or Little Toros.
+Ice Explorers is designed to help preschool-age children develop the preliminary coordination and strength necessary to maneuver on skates and educate parents about the sport.
+We begin off-ice and gradually get accustomed to wearing skates.
+By week five, skaters will be on the ice.
+Upon graduation from this program, skaters should feel comfortable being on skates and be prepared to move on to Snowplow Sam or Little Toros.

-ICE EXPLORERS follows Learn to Skate USA, US Figure Skating Association & USA Hockey guidelines.
+Ice Explorers follows Learn to Skate USA, U.S. Figure Skating Association and USA Hockey guidelines.
 We incorporate lots of fun and games.
-(Due to the young age of the children, parent or guardian must remain at the rink for entire class time and should participate with the skater in the program.)
+A parent or guardian must remain at the rink for the entire class time and should participate with their skater in the program.

 Upon completion of the Ice Explorers, the skater will advance to Snowplow Sam 1 at the discretion of the coach.

-Snowplow Sam 3: Skaters learn forward skating (8 –10 steps), forward one-foot glide, forward swizzles, backward two-foot glide, backward swizzles, moving forward snowplow stop, and curves.
-From Snowplow Sam 3, the skater can advance to Basic 2 or Hockey 2 or progress to level 4.
+Skaters learn forward skating (8 -10 steps), forward one-foot glide, forward swizzles, backward two-foot glide, backward swizzles, moving forward snowplow stop, and curves.
+From Snowplow Sam 3, the skater can advance to Basic 2 or Hockey 2 or progress to Level 4.

-Snowplow Sam 4: Skaters learn forward skating, advanced one-foot glide, backwards swizzles, rocking horse, two-foot turns in place, and two-foot hops in place.
+Skaters learn forward skating, advanced one-foot glide, backward swizzles, rocking horse, two-foot turns in place, and two-foot hops in place.